Limb Lengthening.us

 intervention for limb reconstruction in selecting a treatment strategy for severe fibular deficiency.

-Dr. Paley lecturing in Medellin, Colombia teaching a Deformity Course (In Spanish) with Dr. Leon Mora on Nov.
-6-9, 2009.
+Dr. Paley will be lecturing in Medellin, Colombia teaching a Deformity Course (In Spanish) with Dr. Leon Mora.

 Dr. Paley guest speaker at the Aregentine Association of Orthopedics and Traumatology and at the Argentine Pediatric

-Dr. Paley is Keynote Speaker at the Comparative Orthopedic Day at the University of Missouri on April 23, 2010.
+Dr. Paley Keynote Speaker at the Comparative Orthopedic Day at the University of Missouri

 June 1, 2010